bhatiavivek/gdrive-backup/README.md

 ## Disclaimer

-This project is not affiliated with, officially maintained, or endorsed by Google.
-Use at your own risk.
+This script is not officially associated with Google.
+Use it at your own risk.
+Always ensure you have additional backups of your important data.